-While on the subject of the screen, resolution and display is amazing, but the color not so much.
+While on the subject of the screen, resolution and display are amazing, but the color, not so much.
 The images displayed on the screen are just flat out green and the contrast isn’t as good as the D3.
 How did we go backwards in screen quality?
 The D3 had one of the best displays I have ever worked with – what happened on the Nikon D4?

-One other negative in my opinion is the new card slot from Sony.
+One other negative, in my opinion, is the new card slot from Sony.
 I just don’t get it.
-There are some speed differences, but to the end user, I don’t see any huge differences at this point – Canon has been recording 1080 video to CF cards with no issues for the last few years.
+There are some speed differences, but to the end user, I don’t see any huge differences at this point.
+Canon has been recording 1080 video to CF cards with no issues for the last few years.

 Now the good.

-ISO, white balance, shutter, aperture and focus can all be changed “on the fly” while recording.
-The video at 1600 ISO looks like 200 from the D7000, and the color is amazing.
-The autofocus works very well while recording on lenses 70mm and shorter, I had quite a bit of trouble trying to autofocus my 70-200mm Nikkor.
-It took a very long time to respond and most of the time wouldn’t find what it was looking for.
-Luckily most people aren’t using long lenses for video.
+ISO, white balance, shutter, aperture and focus can all be changed “on the fly” while still recording!
+The video at 1600 ISO looks like 200 from the D7000 and the color is amazing.
+The autofocus works very well while recording on lenses 70mm and shorter.
+I had quite a bit of trouble trying to autofocus my 70-200mm Nikkor – it took a very long time to respond and most of the time, it wouldn’t find what it was looking for.
+Luckily, most people aren’t using long lenses for video.

 Stills are what I expect from Nikon.
-They are a tad bit on the magenta side and skin tones from the JPG files are not quite as good as the Canons.
-The JPG’s are better than the D3, and using Capture One for raw files, the Nikon D4 files are almost exactly the same as the D3.
+But they are a tad bit on the magenta side and skin tones from the JPG files are not quite as good as the Canons.
+The JPG’s are better than the D3, and, using Capture One for raw files, the Nikon D4 files are almost exactly the same as the D3.

 The Nikon D4 made some much needed changes to the controls layout.
 The D3 had issues with the AF and shutter release buttons on the vertical grip, and the AF button on the horizontal grip.
-The D2X had a small “shield” that protected the AF button from accidental presses with the thumb, Nikon removed this on the D3 causing all kinds of focus issues until the user figured out what was happening.
-The AF and vertical shutter buttons were simply in the wrong place on the D3.
+The D2X had a small “shield” that protected the AF button from accidental presses with the thumb, Nikon removed this on the D3 causing all kinds of focus issues until the user figured out what was happening – the AF and vertical shutter buttons were simply in the wrong place on the D3.

-Another thing that bears mention is the autofocus.
+Another thing that bears mention is the auto focus.
 The change from the D2X to the D3 was a painful one for me.
 The D3 focuses quite differently than the D2X and it was a painful learning curve for me to get the D3 down.
 The D4 is AMAZING.
-Autofocus is BLAZING fast and extremely accurate for stills.
+Auto focus is BLAZING fast and extremely accurate for stills.
 On top of that it will pretty much focus in the dark, all I can say is wow.

 Will add a couple of images and a video soon!Nikon D4 Camera Review By Working Professional Photographer - Ken Kneringer